isomerpages/enterprisesg-rice/_licences/Application of Rice Licence.md

 | Procedures  |
 | -------- |
 | 1.
 Prepare the document(s) as mentioned above
-2. Retrieve and complete the application form from FormSG
+2. Retrieve and complete the application form from FormSG[Link]

 It will take up to 3 working days for the application to be received.
 The applicant will be notified by email upon approval of the application.